Date of Degree

 Copyright 2010 Yan Feng

 Feng, Yan.
-"Microscopic dynamics in two-dimensional strongly-coupled dusty plasmas." dissertation, University of Iowa, 2010.
+"Microscopic dynamics in two-dimensional strongly-coupled dusty plasmas."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.